 Hero Forge is a website where you can design and fully customize a miniature to create exactly what you want.
 They’ll 3D print it and ship it to you!
 Perfect for when you can’t find a mini that reflects the tabletop game character that you want to create!
 But is a Hero Forge mini worth it?
+Find out in this Hero Forge review!

 I recently ordered a custom Hero Forge mini for my D&D character.
 I wanted to play a female Witch Doctor and I couldn’t find a mini that reflected the character I had in mind.
 This article covers what the Hero Forge experience was like from design to delivery so you can make up your mind on whether a Hero Forge mini is worth it for you!